apache/cordova-docs/www/docs/en/3.2.0/cordova/device/device.platform.md

 ## BlackBerry Quirks

-Devices may return the device platform version number instead of the platform name.
+<a href="device.html">Device</a>s may return the device platform version number instead of the
+platform name.
 For example, the Storm2 9550 returns a value such as `2.13.0.95`.